FEDERAL

 reissued warrant be cashed.
 If successful contact with the NCP has been made,

-contact Financial Services to ask that the hold be released.
-Immediately after
+contact EACSU to ask that the hold be released.
+Immediately after the hold is

 b.